 Cine clips can also be submitted.

+Authors have to submit a signed Disclosure form when they submit a new article.
 The disclosure form has to be signed by each author.
 For each author, institutional affiliation, address, phone number, Fax/Telex number, and an e-mail address must be included.

 Specific Details for Each Manuscript Type